pstadler/keybase-gpg-github/README.md

 You can run `echo "test" | gpg --clearsign` to find the underlying issue.

+If the above succeeds without error, then there is likely a configuration problem that is preventing git from selecting or using the secret key.
+Confirm that your gitconfig `user.email` matches the secret key that you are using for signing.

 ## Optional: Set as default GPG key

 ```sh